Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Next, I’m using Black and Red underglaze.
 Pour an even amount of underglaze into each of the two sections of the split cup.

-Pour the black and red underglazes evenly onto the mug, once again moving both the split cup and the mug to create an interesting abstract pattern.
+Pour the black and red underglazes evenly onto the mug, then move both the split cup and the mug to create an interesting abstract pattern.

 This time, I am not covering the whole mug to give a different effect.